mkrogemann/try-until/README.md

 Supported Rubies
 ================

-The gem has originally been developed in MRI 1.9.3 and is being continuously integrated on Travis CI using MRI 1.9.3, 2.0.0, 2.1.5, 2.2.0 and jruby-head (1.9-mode).
+The gem has been developed in MRI 1.9.3 and is being continuously integrated on Travis CI using MRI 1.9.3, 2.0.0, 2.1.8, 2.2.4, 2.3.0 and jruby-head (1.9-mode).
 Big Kudos to the [Travis CI](https://travis-ci.org) team!

 What's next?
 ============